citp/privacy-policy-historical/h/ho/hom/homedepotrebates.com.md

 5\.
 To protect the rights or property of The Home Depot and its affiliates

 **Your Suggestions:** We use your feedback, suggestions, survey information and comments solely to monitor and/or improve the use and features of our Stores, Call Centers, our Sites and our product and service offerings.

+**California Privacy Rights:**  Read full disclosure [here](http://www.homedepot.com/webapp/wcs/stores/servlet/ContentView?pn=California_Privacy_Rights&langId=-1&storeId=10051&catalogId=10053).

 **Protecting Childrens' Privacy:**